 Cultural appropriation is an evolving issue that still raises more questions than answers right now.
-If you temper everything your brand says or does so as not to offend one single person, there will be little personality left.
+If you temper everything your brand says so as not to offend one person, there will be little personality left.
 Fixing obvious issues, though, is manageable.
 Take the Washington Redskins, a name that’s long been criticized as derogatory and based on a racial slur.

 You may be surprised to find that commonly used words in your brand’s culture may also be offensive, whether they’re used in a derogatory manner or not.
 Casually calling an industry expert a ninja, Sherpa, or guru in their field is disrespectful to those who’ve reached those pinnacle titles within their cultures, for instance.
 Dictionary.com offers some additional words to consider transferring out of your brand’s vernacular.
 Are unicorns your spirit animal?
 Maybe you’re just a fan.

 The AP Stylebook outlines other critical changes, including more entries on race-related coverage, deeming, for one, that it’s OK to call something racist when it’s racist.
 There’s also new guidance when referencing things like sexual harassment, climate change, disabilities, addiction, and homelessness.
 A movement among the CJR and others is calling for an immediate re-evaluation of the term “officer-involved shooting” as well.

 Now, it’s true that most brands don’t get into that type of hard-hitting reporting.
 But social media interactions and brand journalism can blur those lines.
 Suddenly a brand can cross into some sensitive conversations very quickly.